 Change categories and continue on until your time for games is up.

-This is a great game that brings an air of excitement and fun.
+This is a great game that brings an air of excitement and fun activity for ladies.
 Your women will laugh as they try to think fast and then toss the ball without it getting out of control.
 Laughter is a wonderful way to draw people closer!

 10. Christian Questions Conversation Starters